 Fully fund permitting and inspection activities.
 Use local authority to improve erosion controls at construction sites.
 Issue consequential penalties for violations.

 Adopt a local septic stewardship plan.
 Consider where extending sewer service to correct septic system failures could reduce pollution without triggering additional development.
 Learn more about septic system pollution.

 - Support the Chesapeake Clean Water Blueprint.

 Provide leadership that motivates ommunities to finish the job of restoring the Bay.
 Publicly report actions taken and insist on transparent and verifiable results.

 WHAT YOU CAN DO

-Call, write, or sit down with your candidates to learn where they stand on the issues that are important to you.
+Call, write, or sit down with your federal, state, and local representatives to learn where they stand on the issues that are important to you.

-- Attend a candidate forum and ask a clean-water question.
+- Attend a local Town Hall and ask a clean-water question.

 For more information on clean-water priorities, browse this website or contact the Chesapeake Bay Foundation:

 Headquarters and Maryland State Office